-\Combined daily bag limit of 12 fish for both species combined.
+Combined daily bag limit of 12 fish for both species combined.

-Method Season Fly fishing Artificial lures Check the IFS website for current season dates.Temporary closure periods may be required to achieve eradication of carp.
+Method Season Fly fishing Artificial lures From the first Saturday in August to the Sunday nearest the 30th April.
+Note: Temporary closure periods may be required to achieve eradication of carp.